 Liverpool Psych Fest 22-23rd September

-Always worth checking the lineup of this consistently well-curated and well-established event in Liverpool’s Baltic Triangle.
+This very zeitgeisty festival set in Liverpool’s Baltic Triangle has a consistently well-curated lineup.
 This year Liverpool International Festival of Psychedelia sees the likes of Songhoy Blues, Loop, Andy Votel, Magnetix, LAWitch and Sex Swing.
-Liverpool hotels don’t come cheap but here’s a Hampton by Hilton five minutes up the road.
+If you need to stay nearby, Liverpool hotels don’t come cheap but there’s a Hampton by Hilton five minutes walk away from the Baltic Triangle.
 Liverpool Psych Fest.

 Twin Peaks Festival, Hornsey Town Hall, north London 7-8th October

 Twin Peaks fans can get a damn fine cup of coffee, cherry pie and meet some of the characters (Sherilynn Fenn and Michael Horse) at the Official Twin Peaks UK festival, over the first weekend of October at Hornsey Town Hall in north London.
 There’s something peculiarly Lynchian about the building too.
 Day tickets from £65.
 Hornsey Town Hall Arts